-This week on The Thacker Mountain Radio Hour we’re delighted to welcome bestselling author Brit Bennett.
+January 27- 29 On The Thacker Mountain Radio Hour, we’re delighted to welcome bestselling author Brit Bennett.
 Her novel, The Vanishing Half, a mesmerizing story of twin sisters taking very different paths (one passes for white without telling her husband and children), debuted at #1 on the New York Times bestseller list and is in development as a series for HBO.

 Our musical guests are Mississippi hill country bluesman, R.L.
 Boyce and Americana rock band, the Cordovas.

 Hosts: Jim Dees and our house band, the Yalobushwhackers

 Saturday, January 29 – 7pm (CT) Mississippi Public Broadcasting